 Some feelings, like anxiety and stress, may harm the success of fertility treatments.

-We understand that patients who intend to undergo this treatment may be worried and stressed.
+Patients who intend to undergo this treatment may be worried and stressed.
 However, they should do their best to stay away from psychological stress.

 Avoid Ejaculation For Three Or Four Days Before The Treatment